jelledruyts/InspectorGadget/README.md

 ## Deploy

 The full-featured .NET Core based [web app](WebApp) can run on Linux or Windows.
 You can compile the source code and publish the app to your host of choice directly, or build and run it as a container.
-Or even more easily, you can also find the latest published version of the Docker container publicly on **Docker Hub** at **[jelledruyts/inspectorgadget](https://hub.docker.com/r/jelledruyts/inspectorgadget)**.
+Or even more easily, you can also find the latest published version of the Docker container publicly on **Docker Hub** at **[jelledruyts/inspectorgadget](https://hub.docker.com/r/jelledruyts/inspectorgadget)** or on the **GitHub packages container registry** at **[ghcr.io/jelledruyts/inspectorgadget](https://ghcr.io/jelledruyts/inspectorgadget)**.
 The following images are available:

 | OS      | Image Name and Tag                                                           | Deploy                                                                                                                                                                                                                               |
 | ------- | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |